 We have consistently written about how annual performance reviews (done traditional way) rarely provide any value in today’s dynamic work environment.

-A typical performance management process consists of self-assessment by employee followed by response from direct manager & then a face 2 face discussion.
-The process is designed to bring to fore important achievements & potential improvement areas for the employee.
+A typical performance management system consists of self-assessment by employees followed by a response from a direct manager & then a face 2 face discussion.
+The performance management process is designed to bring to fore important achievements & potential improvement areas for the employee.

-This whole exercise does not account for lack of objectivity from both the parties – employee as well as the manager.
-That is, even though this process is known to be vulnerable from common psychological biases it is still popular in numerous organizations.
+This whole exercise does not account for a lack of objectivity from both the parties – employees as well as managers.
+That is, even though this process is known to be vulnerable to common psychological biases it is still popular in numerous companies.

 What is data driven performance management?

-Data driven performance management is a process that relies heavily on factual data to make informed judgements & decisions about managing employee performance.
+Data driven performance management is a process that relies heavily on factual data to make informed judgments & decisions about managing employee performance.

-Its underlying intent is to bring to the fore, employee strengths & weaknesses in the most objective way.
-Bypassing all the biased opinions that employee’s manager, peers or direct reports may have.
-It rests on the fact that an individual can be good or bad at certain aspects of his job & the performance should be managed taking that into consideration.
-Not based on a blanket judgement.
+The underlying intent of using these performance management systems in a company is to bring to the fore, employee strengths & weaknesses in the most objective way.
+Bypassing all the biased opinions that employees’ managers, peers, or direct reports may have.
+It rests on the fact that an individual can be good or bad at certain aspects of his job & the performance should be managed to take that into consideration.
+Not based on a blanket judgment.

 Challenges in managing performance driven by data:

-Today, data analytics plays huge role in many decision making processes in an organisation.
-However, such analytics haven’t been consistently used to monitor individual performance, with a few exceptions of course.
+Today, data analytics play a huge role in many decision making processes in an organization.
+However, such analytics haven’t been consistently used for individual performance management and monitoring, with a few exceptions of course.

-The primary reason being the amount of work being done by employees may not generate sufficient data to analyze.
-Secondly it is difficult to obtain such data as employees typically collaborate with multiple entities/departments within the organization.
-And lastly everyone is simply too busy firefighting to actually invest a significant amount of time in data analysis.
+The primary reason being the amount of work being done by employees may not generate sufficient performance management data to analyze.
+Secondly, it is difficult for managers to obtain such data as employees typically collaborate with multiple entities/departments within the company.
+And lastly, everyone is simply too busy firefighting to invest a significant amount of time in data analysis.

-By using data driven analytics for performance management, large volumes of data can be translated into meaningful information about how employees have performed over a period.
+By using data driven analytics in a performance management system, large volumes of right employee review data can be translated into meaningful information about how employees have performed over a period.

-There could be multiple data points that could be pivotal to an organisation’s employee performance management strategy.
-But almost in all the cases, these data points will differ across organisations, departments, roles etc.
+There could be multiple data points that could be pivotal to an organization’s employee performance management strategy.
+But almost in all the cases, these data points will differ across organizations, departments, roles, etc.

 That doesn’t mean this data shouldn’t be gathered at all.
-It simply conveys that organisations will need to invest some resources till they formulate & streamline a data driven employee performance management strategy.
+It simply conveys that organizations and managers will need to invest some resources till they formulate & streamline a data driven employee performance management strategy.

-Below, we have gathered a few data points that could be instrumental in helping you build your employee performance strategy.
-Some of these data points could be generic whereas other could be specific to a role or a function.
+Below, we have gathered a few performance management data points that could be instrumental in helping you build your employee performance management strategy.
+Some of these data points could be generic whereas others could be specific to a role or a function.

 Data points for performance management